 Lenk, at an altitude of 1068 metres, is one the Swiss holiday resorts that has been awarded the «Families Welcome» quality mark and offers a wide and varied programme of children’s activities.
 In summer the «Strubeli» steam railway operates for the younger guests.
 Lenk has also established a reputation for itself with festivals and courses in the fields of culture and music.
 The tourism beginnings of Lenk go back to its sulphurous springs, which are believed to provide relief to sufferers of rheumatism and respiratory diseases.
 Even today, guests in the thermal baths of the Lenkerhof Alpine Resort continue to enjoy the beneficial effects of the spa waters.

 - Simme source and Simmen falls – the «seven sources» (springs) of the Simme and the finely sprayed water of the Simmen falls belong to the most beautiful natural water features of the Bernese Oberland.

 - Iffig falls – water from the Wildhorn massif plummets down over 100 metres, a particularly impressive natural spectacle.

-- Thermal baths in the Hotel Lenkerhof Alpine Resort – originally constructed as a spa hotel some 350 years ago near the hotel’s own sulphurous spring, the Lenkerhof has one of the largest wellness landscapes in Switzerland (2000 m2).
+- Lenkerhof gourmet spa resort – originally constructed as a spa hotel some 350 years ago near the hotel’s own sulphurous spring, the Lenkerhof has one of the largest wellness landscapes in Switzerland (2000 m2).

 - Leiterli above Lenk – cableway mountain station with the pleasant Leiterli mountain hostelry, start of the Marmot Trail with a faithfully reproduced marmot burrow (3 km) and the Lynx Trail (6 km).